STR: Secure Computation on Additive Shares Using the Share-Transform-Reveal Strategy: Introduction

-The biggest problem that exists in \cite{xiong2020efficient} is the assumption of two non-collusion servers.
-It will lead to the following deficiency naturally: the owner of data may not believe that two servers will not collude.
-For instance, the development of federal learning\cite{kairouz2019advances} has led to the following demand: plenty of different commercial organizations have some valuable data, and they hope to collaboratively train a better model (e.g., neural network) without exposing their data.
-In this case, it is hard to find two servers that can be trusted by all participants.
-More likely, all data providers will insist on participating in the secure calculation as they do not lack communication or computing resources.
+Additive Secret Sharing (ASS) is one representative SMC technology, which naturally supports the linear operations on ciphertext (i.e., \textit{share}) and has received significant attention.
+However, most of the existing schemes only support a part of basic elementary functions and are still incompetent when facing the more general operations in practical tasks (e.g., non-linear functions).
+By introducing Multiplicative Secret Sharing (MSS), Xiong et al. \cite{xiong2020efficient} proposed two resharing protocols to switch the additive and multiplicative \textit{shares}.
+Then plenty of non-linear protocols are designed with two non-collusion cloud servers based on the resharing protocols.
+However, the protocols are theoretically designed on an infinite field and need difficult adjustments in practical applications.
+Besides, the protocols in \cite{xiong2020efficient} can only be conducted on two non-collusion servers; yet, the practical application could be different.
+For instance, the development of federal learning \cite{kairouz2019advances} has led to the following demand: plenty of different commercial organizations have some valuable data, and they hope to collaboratively train a model (e.g., neural network) without exposing their data.
+In this case, it is hard to find two servers that are trusted by all participants.
+Furthermore, the data owners could insist on participating in the secure computation themselves if they do not lack the communication and computing resources.
+Therefore, it will be difficult to provide secure computation service for real-world challenges with the existing secure computation protocols \cite{xiong2020efficient}.

-The above demand urges us to consider a more general scene: \emph{How to outsource computation losslessly to arbitrary $n$ cloud servers ($n \geq 2)$ and ensure the security of original data even if $n-1$ cloud servers collude}.
-We try to construct efficient secure computation protocols for common functions on numbers and matrices under the above limitation.
-In summary, we mainly make the following contributions:
+The above demands urge us to improve the protocols further.
+The protocols should be able to run in a flexibly-defined field with an arbitrary number of servers.
+Also, the protocols need to be further completed to support more functions.
+The contributions of this paper can be summarized as follows:

 \begin{itemize}